maveius/symfony3/README.md

 API auto-documentation should be avalible at (http://localhost.dev:8080/doc)

-On job interview we perform code review for your code.
+On job interview we perform code review for your work.

 ## Composer
 You need Composer so grab instruction from